Scouts (Scouts Australia): Peak Award

 Sometimes referred to as the Australian Scout Award (formally Medallion), the Peak Award is the highest level badge a Scout can earn, and is akin to the Joey Scout Challenge Award for Joeys, the Grey Wolf Award for Cubs, the Queen Scout Award for Venturers, and the Baden Powell Scout Award for Rovers.

-To earn the Peak Award, a Scout must earn the Introduction to Scouting (unless completed in a previous section), Introduction to Section, Milestone 3, complete the six SIA projects, meet the OAS requirements of obtaining Stage 5 in the Core Disciplines plus 10 total Stage progressions, as well as lead a 3 day, 2 night Adventurous Journey (hike), attend a weekend Leadership Course, and do a personal reflection of their journey in the Scout Section.
+To earn the Peak Award, a Scout must earn the Introduction to Scouting (unless completed in a previous section), Introduction to Section, Milestone 3, complete the six SIA projects, meet the OAS requirements of obtaining Stage 5 in the Core Disciplines plus 10 total Stage progressions, as well as lead a 3 day, 2 night Adventurous Journey (hike or other self propelled movement like cycling or canoeing), attend a weekend Leadership Course, and do a personal reflection of their journey in the Scout Section.

 The badge consists of the Scouts Australia logo in white above some wattle with a kangaroo to the left and an emu to the right to mimic the Australian Coat of Arms, on a plain navy blue diamond-shaped badge with green edging, and is placed at the top of the left sleeve of the uniform.
 Once earned, a Scout may wear the badge for the rest of their Scouting Journey, even into other sections.